ms/buildtogether.tech/testing/index.md

 browser will call the right function with the right parameters when the button is clicked?

-The answer is to use a tool like [Selenium][selenium] to automate the browser's actions.
+The answer is to use a tool like [Selenium][selenium] to <span i="browser automation!for testing; unit test!browser automation">automate the browser's actions</span>.
 Similar tools exist for desktop and mobile applications; all of them rely on the fact that the browser or the screen manager is just another piece of software.
 With a little bit of work, we can tell them to move the cursor to a specific (X,Y) location or a particular button or menu, to generate a mouse click, or to pretend that the user just typed the letter 'G'.
 Once we've done that, we can check that the web page has the right elements or that the database has a new record just as we would with back-end tests.

 Most GUI testing frameworks have two other useful features.
-The first is record and playback: you can step through a workflow manually, and the tool can then produce a script that will repeat those steps.
+The first is <span i="browser automation!record and playback">record and playback</span>: you can step through a workflow manually, and the tool can then produce a script that will repeat those steps.
 These scripts tend to be fragile---i.e., small changes to the UI will break them---but if you edit them to replace things like absolute (X,Y) coordinates with the logical labels of UI elements, you can build a lot of tests in a hurry.

 The other thing GUI testing frameworks can do is automate your day-to-day work.
 Any time you have to go to one website to do the first part of a task, then copy